stone-payments/stoneco-guidelines/backend/python/README.md

 List of IDEs:
 * Pycharm [1] is nowadays one of the most used for python developers.
 It has a free licence, named free community and other commercial named professional.
 The free licence is very nice and includes a lot of features, for example:
   * Debugger
-  * Intelligent Code Editor, autocomplete, code analice...
+  * Intelligent Code Editor, autocomplete, code analyze...
   * Refactor code to PEP 8
   * And other features.
 * Eric [2], it is other IDE for python, it is really nice, because it is open source and you can use it for free.
 A few features for this IDE are the following:
   * Debugger
-  * Intelligent Code Editor, autocomplete, code analice...
+  * Intelligent Code Editor, autocomplete, code analyze...
   * Integrated version control interface
   * And other features.
 * WingWare [3], this is another nice IDE for develop with Python, It is a commercial IDE and you will need to pay to use it.
 A few features for this IDE are the following (similar to before IDEs):
   * Debugger
-  * Intelligent Code Editor, autocomplete, code analice...
+  * Intelligent Code Editor, autocomplete, code analyze...
   * And other features.
 * Eclipse with Pydev [4], other nice IDE to develop with Python is Eclipse.
 This IDE is famed in JAVA, but you can use with Python adding the plugin Pydev.
 It is free and you don’t need to pay for use it.
 A few features for this IDE are the following (similar to before IDEs):
   * Debugger
-  * Intelligent Code Editor, autocomplete, code analice...
+  * Intelligent Code Editor, autocomplete, code analyze...
   * And other features.

 You can discovered other IDEs for Python and their description in the following link: